Logon and Password Security

 To set the logon and password security settings

-1. In the Web Client, go to User and Group Management > Logon and Password Security.
+1. In the Web Client, go to Administration Panel > System Configuration > Security > Logon.

 2. Enter the number of logon attempts allowed.
+The default number is 10.
 The user will be locked out of the system and their account disabled after the number of login attempts has been exceeded.
-You will need to enable their account in order to gain access to the system
+The system administrator will receive an email stating that the user account has been disabled due to the exceeded number of login attempts.

-3. Enter the amount of time, in minutes, that the system automatically logs off inactive users.
-This is the amount of time that the system is idle and not in use.
-This frees up licenses for other users.
+1. In the Expire Capture licenses after field, enter the amount of time, in minutes, that the system automatically logs an inactive user out of SmartSoft Capture.
+This is the amount of time that Capture is idle and not in use.
+This frees up a concurrent Capture license for another user.
+The time limit can be set to 0 to 9999 minutes with the default of 30 minutes.

-4. In the Password Settings for Locally Managed Users area, enter the minimum number of characters for the password.
+3. In the Password Settings for Locally Managed Users area, enter the minimum number of characters for the password.
+This applies to only locally managed users.
+The default is 5 characters.

 • Must contain a number